Joeyh021/riscv-pio/docs/pioasm.md

 store contents of isr to rx fifo. clear isr to all zeros.

 - if iff flag set, then only do if isr full
-- if blk flag set, stall if fifo full
+- always stall if fifo full

 ### PULL

 load 32-bit word from tx fifo to OSR

 - if ife flag set, do nothing unless osr empty
-- if blk flag set, stall if fifo empty
+- always stall if fifo empty
-  - if not set, pulling from empty pulls from scratch X

 ### MOV